Consumer Cellular: 2025 Reviews

 Consumer Cellular Pros and Cons

-- Low-Priced Plans: Starting at just $20 for their most basic unlimited talk and text plan, Consumer Cellular offers plans at a highly competitive price point.
-For $25 per month, you can get unlimited talk, unlimited texts, and 5 GB of data.
+- Low-priced plans: Starting at just $20 for their most basic unlimited talk and text plan, Consumer Cellular offers plans at a highly competitive price point.

-- Wide Range of Devices: Consumer Cellular’s offerings include the full gamut of cell phones, from basic flip phones to the newest models from Apple and Samsung.
-They even allow customers to use their own phones on their service, provided they use SIM cards.
+- Wide range of devices: Consumer Cellular’s offerings include the whole gamut of cell phones, from basic flip phones to the newest models from Apple and Samsung.

-- Roadside Assistance: In addition to affordable cell phone plans, Consumer Cellular lets you add Roadside Assistance for just $4 per month.
+- Roadside assistance: In addition to affordable cell phone plans, Consumer Cellular lets you add Motor Club Roadside Assistance for just $4 per month.

 - No prepaid options: While I appreciated that Consumer Cellular doesn’t require long-term contracts, it would have been nice to have the option to prepay for service.
 When providers allow this option, it means that any unused minutes can accumulate rather than disappear at the end of each pay period.